OctOpus vs SageMaker Autopilot

 Amazon SageMaker Autopilot picks an algorithm, tunes it, and emits a model.
 OctOpus owns the full research loop end-to-end — plan, write code, run experiments, diagnose failures, revise strategy, validate on holdout, deploy.
 For AWS-resident enterprises it runs inside your VPC, integrates with IAM and Bedrock, and never moves your data.

 TL;DR. SageMaker Autopilot is a constrained AutoML loop bolted onto the SageMaker pipeline.
-OctOpus is an agentic AI data scientist — it generates a fresh train.py per experiment, rotates intelligently across GBMs, deep tabular, and foundation models, and recovers from crashes with targeted fixes.
+OctOpus is an agentic AI data scientist — it writes new training code for every experiment, picks the model family the data calls for, and recovers from crashes with targeted fixes.
 For AWS teams, OctOpus Enterprise deploys inside your VPC and calls Bedrock for inference, so data residency is preserved.

 Side-by-side